MEng Materials Science and Engineering with Corrosion / Overview

 - Typical International Baccalaureate offer

-36 points to include 6,6,6 at Higher level to include two subjects from Maths, Physics and Chemistry.
+36 points overall with 6,6,6 at Higher Level, including two subjects from Chemistry, Physics and Mathematics.

 - Number of places/applicants